sysrich/rootco.de-web/_posts/2018-01-19-opensuse-btrfs-subvolumes.md

 mount /dev/sda1 /mnt
 ```

 **8:** You should be able to confirm the above worked by doing `ls /mnt` which should repond with an empty result.

-Congratulations, at this point the filesystem is 'created' with the create structure.
+Congratulations, at this point the filesystem is 'created' with the correct structure.
 But you need to know how to mount it properly to make use of it.

 **9:** You now need to create a skeleton of the filesystem to mount all of our subvolumes